 Moving abroad can be an exciting and challenging experience.
 Whether for work, academic or personal reasons, the process of adapting to a new country and culture can be overwhelming.
-From planning the move to integrating into the local society, there are many things to consider to ensure that the experience is as successful as possible.
+From the planning the move to integrating into local society, there are many things to consider to make sure the experience is as successful as possible.
 In this article, we will provide a comprehensive guide on how to prepare for moving abroad and how to make the most of every moment of the adventure.

 Documentation: How to prepare before departure